Steadying0235/gpu-screen-recorder-fork/README.md

 It's configured with `$HOME/.config/gpu-screen-recorder.env` (create it if it doesn't exist).
 You can look at [extra/gpu-screen-recorder.env](https://git.dec05eba.com/gpu-screen-recorder/plain/extra/gpu-screen-recorder.env) to see an example.
 You can see which variables that you can use in the `gpu-screen-recorder.env` file by looking at the `extra/gpu-screen-recorder.service` file.
 Note that all of the variables are optional, you only have to set the ones that are you interested in.
 You can use the `scripts/save-replay.sh` script to save a replay and by default the systemd service saves videos in `$HOME/Videos`.\
+When using the `-w portal` your Wayland compositor will show a popup asking what you want to record and in some Wayland compositors you have the option to save the session (token) so that the next time you record it wont ask what you want to record.
+If you want to restore the session the next time you record (to remove the popup asking you what you want to record everytime) then run GPU Screen Recorder with the `-restore-portal-session yes` option.
 If you are using a NVIDIA GPU then it's recommended to set PreserveVideoMemoryAllocations=1 as mentioned in the section below.
-## Examples
-Look at the [scripts](https://git.dec05eba.com/gpu-screen-recorder/tree/scripts) directory for script examples.
-For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.
 # Issues
 ## NVIDIA
 Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver.
 To fix this, either disable suspend or tell the NVIDIA driver to preserve video memory on suspend/hibernate by using the `NVreg_PreserveVideoMemoryAllocations=1` option.
 You can run `sudo extra/install_preserve_video_memory.sh` to automatically add that option to your system.
+# Examples
+Look at the [scripts](https://git.dec05eba.com/gpu-screen-recorder/tree/scripts) directory for script examples.
+For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.

 # Reporting bugs
 Issues are reported on this Github page: [https://github.com/dec05eba/gpu-screen-recorder-issues/issues](https://github.com/dec05eba/gpu-screen-recorder-issues/issues)